 The learning environment here is ideal.
 Classes are small, averaging 10 students, and are excellent settings for individualized instruction.
 This personal attention is one reason our students discover they can enjoy courses that explore a particular subject in depth, courses in which they acquire additional knowledge and enhanced skills, as well as the self-confidence and motivation for further schoolwork.
 Students, teaching interns, and master teachers work collaboratively in a productive and fun academic environment.
 All this leads to an atmosphere that is both stimulating and relaxed.

 NMH Summer Session offers traditional courses, as well as enrichment courses not generally found in a middle school or high school curriculum.
-College Prep Program students select one full-morning course, and Rising Scholars Program students take two half-morning courses or one full-morning course.
+Students in the College Prep Program or in English for Speakers of Other Languages have one full-morning course, and Rising Scholars Program students take two half-morning courses or one full-morning course.
 Many of the College Prep courses complete in one summer what an academic-year course would accomplish in an entire school year; intensive and fast-moving, they are designed for able students who are willing to commit themselves to challenging study during the summer.
 Half-morning Rising Scholars courses provide the option of exploring two subjects.
 All courses have daily homework necessary to reinforce the learning that occurs in the classroom.

 While our recreational activities are many and varied, they do not take precedence over the student’s commitment to the classroom.
 Whether a student chooses to take a course for credit or enrichment, the academic experience is demanding and challenging.